JunweiBao/Homepage/index.md

 <img align="left" src="citations.jpg" width=170 height=180 alt="a photo" style="padding-right:10px">

+I am the leader of LLM training team at [zuoyebang.com](zuoyebang.com), focusing on ai-writing and ai-correcting related tasks which serve more than 10M users through apps including '作业帮', '光速写作' and '快对作业'.
+My team trains 1.5B, 8B, 12B, 13B, 70B, and 405B models using Pretraining, SFT, Preference Optimization, and Reject Sampling techniques.
 Previously, I was an NLP researcher at [JD AI Research](jdai.md) and an engineer at the Intelligent Service and Product department in [JD Technology (JDT:京东科技)](https://www.jdt.com.cn/).
 I have published more than 30 papers in top-tier conferences and journals, e.g., ACL, EMNLP, NAACL, COLING and AAAI.
 Currently, I focus on NLP and conversational AI research including pre-training, dialog, question answering, reasoning, machine reading comprehension, and text generation.
 You can reach me through NAME at gmail dot com (NAME=baojunwei001).